 A plasma is a ionized gas where free electrons and ions are constantly bumping into each other.
 The plasma state of matter makes up over 99% of the visible universe.
-When dust particles and grains are introduced into a plasma, the electrons will often bind to the particles and drastically alter the physics and dynamics of the system.
+When dust particles and grains are introduced into a plasma, the particles will becomed charged and interact through electrostatic and hydrodynamic forces.
 For a dense system of particles in a weakly-ionized plasma, the electrostatic force between the particles is dominant, so that the particles can form crystalline structures: a model "playground" for studying lattice dynamics in condensed matter.